folio-org/docs/content/en/docs/Dashboard/_index.md

 *   **Dashboard: Manage dashboard.** This includes the permission to see and access the Dashboard app in the FOLIO interface and allows the user to:
 ** create, edit and delete dashboards.
-** add, edit, remove and reorder widgets on dashboards.
+** add, edit, remove, reorder and resize widgets on dashboards.
 ** add and remove users to/from the user access list for a dashboard.
 ** update the access level for a user in the user access list for a dashboard.
  *   **Dashboard: Dashboard Administrator.** This permission allows the user to access and make changes to all dashboards in the system as if they had been granted the 'manage' access level to the dashboard.